RPalmr/NeRF-Toy-Example/README.md

 Feel free to modify and extend this code to experiment with different NeRF architectures, datasets, and visualization techniques.

 # License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).# NeRF-Toy-Example